Aries (character)

-The incarnations of Aries are fictional supervillains appearing in American comic books published by Marvel Comics.
+The incarnations of Aries are supervillains appearing in American comic books published by Marvel Comics.
 The characters were usually depicted as members of incarnations of the supervillain group, the Zodiac.

 In the history of the Marvel Universe, seven different characters have assumed the role of Aries.
 All of them have been members of the villainous Zodiac and used horns on their head to ram their opponents.
 The third Aries was a Life Model Decoy created by Jake Fury.
 The second and fourth Aries' were African-American.

 Publication history

 The original human Aries, Marcus Lassiter, first appeared in The Avengers #72 (Jan.
 1970), and was created by writer Roy Thomas and artist Sal Buscema.
 The character subsequently appears in The Avengers #82 (Nov.
 1970), in which he is killed.

 The second human Aries, Grover Raymond, first appeared in The Avengers #120-123 (Feb.–May 1974), and was created by Steve Englehart and Bob Brown.
 The character subsequently appears in Ghost Rider #7 (August 1974), and Captain America #177-178 (September–October 1974), in which he is killed.

 Aries appeared as part of the "Zodiac" entry in the Official Handbook of the Marvel Universe Deluxe Edition #20.